Apartment investing is all about generating positive cash flow. But of course, in order to generate cash flow, units need to be rented!

 - PayRent is a more focused software program.
 It is exclusively focused on rent payments and manages this process incredibly well.
 PayRent can collect payments, including security deposits, through both ACH/debit cards AND credit cards.

-Not many programs offer credit card payments, so this is a particularly unique feature.
+This is a unique feature as not many programs offer credit card payments.
+Therefore, this is a particularly unique feature.
 The program tacks on a 3.5% surcharge for any tenant paying by credit card.
 This ensures landlords do not incur credit card processing fees.
 PayRent also automatically sends invoices, payment reminders, past-due notices, late fees, and receipts.
 Landlords of multifamily properties have access to a sleek dashboard.
 This is where PayRent summarizes upcoming charges/payments, outstanding balances, security deposit deductions, and more.

 - AppFolio is a web-based property management application that is widely used by apartment owners.
 Our property managers and leasing agents use Appfolio here at Smartland.